By Daniel Wadleigh

 The solution?
 Open lines of communication between you and individuals in your target market are essential in gaining and retaining business.
-And employing tried-and-true techniques can help you in
+And employing tried-and-true techniques can help you in this regard.

 If you think communicating with leads means only sending out newsletters or making phone calls monthly to ask if merchants are ready to select you as their merchant services provider, you are shortchanging yourself - short- and long-term.

 Instead, make every effort to become a fixture in merchants' day-to-day activities; otherwise they will go elsewhere for processing.

 Once those questions are answered, dive into the marketing strategies best suited to each particular merchant.

 People love getting stuff for free, or at a discount, so entice current and potential customers by sending coupons that double as surveys.
 In this form of marketing, retailers receive a discount and, in return, ISOs and MLSs receive valuable information about their businesses - data you can use in gaining and retaining valuable processing contracts.

 Squeezed for time or money?
 Try a market research questionnaire.
 To lure customers, offer discounts to be redeemed once questionnaires are filled out and returned.